 Senegal is an ‘African success story’.
 Its stable government has never experienced a coup d’état; it’s one of the most prosperous countries in the region, and it has more than 80 political parties.
 Senegal is a tolerant Muslim society, with wide religious freedoms, a taste for sexy fashions, and even legal prostitution.
 But when Senegal’s first gay organization, Groupe Andligeey, tried to have a meeting in 2001 in Dakar the nation’s Interior Ministry prevented it.
 Various Senegalese Muslim brotherhoods exercise a strong political influence in the country.
 The government and culture consider homosexuality as a moral crime, punishable by up to five years in prison and a $3,000 fine.
+LGBT citizens live in fear of disclosure and arrest.
 There has been made significant progress in dealing with HIV.
 Less than 5% of its population is HIV-positive.